 -Structure is subject to Jackson Town permit approvals, etc.

-FINALIST CHOSEN FOR 2018 PAVILION PROJECT
+2018 PAVILION PROJECT FINALIST

 To identify the finalist, Jackson Hole Public Art conducted a blind submittal process.
 The identity of the artists was concealed from the selection panel until after the finalist had been identified.
 Only then were the applicants’ qualification packages revealed in order to ensure the team had the professional experience to carry out the project.
 The blind submittal process was used to ensure the concept was selected based purely on the merits of its design, verses panelists gravitating toward a known entity.